-My eldest son is now 30mths old he is starting to learn all the “bad” behaviors and habits.
+My eldest son is now 30 months old and he is starting to learn all the “bad” behaviors and habits.
 He will say things like “I’ll beat you” & do not like to be controlled.
 He does not respond to anyone readily now.
-Will take ages to come for food/change clothes etc. Would like to find out the following or get some advise on dealing with child’s bad behavior.
+He will take ages to come for food/change clothes etc. I would like to find out the following or get some advice on dealing with my child’s bad behavior.

 - How to control a child’s behavior & temper?

 - How to make the child listen to parents/grandparents instructions?

 - How to encourage the child to self-feed?
 Seems like in school he is supposed to self-feed but at home my mum like to feed him instead of letting him to self-feed as she says he eats too slowly & then will mess up the place etc…

 - Need to get my boy to understand that he needs to set a good example to my girl who is now 13mths old

 When children reach the age of 2 years, they start to want to take control as they are becoming more independent.
 Focus on your child’s strength and try to give him a little more responsibility especially on things that he is able to help you do such as fetching a diaper for sister, etc.